MystenLabs/sui/external-crates/move/documentation/book/src/control-flow/pattern-matching.md

 ## Exhaustiveness

-The `match` expression in Move must be _exhaustive_; every possible value of the type being matched must be covered by one of the patterns in one of the match's arms.
+The `match` expression in Move must be _exhaustive_: every possible value of the type being matched must be covered by one of the patterns in one of the match's arms.
 If the series of match arms is not exhaustive, the compiler will raise an error.
+Note that any arm with a guard expression does not contribute to match exhaustion, as it may fail to match at runtime.

-As an example, if we were to match on a `u8` then in order for the match to be exhaustive we would need to match on every number from 0 to 255 inclusive, or a wildcard or variable pattern would need to be present.
+As an example, if we were to match on a `u8` then in order for the match to be exhaustive we would need to match on _every_ number from 0 to 255 inclusive, or a wildcard or variable pattern would need to be present.
 Similarly if we were to match on a `bool` then we would need to match on both `true` and `false`, or a wildcard or variable pattern would need to be present.

-For structs, since there is only one type of constructor for the type, only one constructor needs to be matched on, but the fields within the struct need to be matched exhaustively as well.
-Similarly for enums, since there are multiple variants that can inhabit the type, each variant needs to be matched on, and each field type within each variant needs to be matched in order for the match to be considered exhaustive.
+For structs, since there is only one type of constructor for the type, only one constructor needs to be matched, but the fields within the struct need to be matched exhaustively as well.
+Conversely, enums may define multiple variants, and each variant must be matched (including any sub-fields) in order for the match to be considered exhaustive.

 Since underscores and variables match anything, they count as matching all values of the type they